 Postpartum Visits

-In the past, it was common practice that you do not have a postpartum visit until six weeks after you give birth.
-In 2018, the American College of Obstetricians and Gynecologists updated their guidelines to state that postpartum care should become an ongoing process rather than a single encounter, with services and support tailored to each woman’s individual needs.
+The American College of Obstetricians and Gynecologists states that postpartum care should be an ongoing process, with services and support tailored to each woman’s individual needs.
 ACOG recommends that all women contact their care provider within the first three weeks postpartum.
 This initial assessment should be followed up with ongoing care as needed, concluding with a comprehensive postpartum visit no later than 12 weeks after birth.
+The number and timing of your postpartum appointments will depend on your recovery and your care provider’s practices.
+If you feel the need to be seen sooner than scheduled, do not hesitate to ask.
+You should also have a way to contact your provider outside of regular office hours in case an urgent issue arises.

 Be Prepared for Medical Bills